towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 #Updating an Old Save File
 -----------------------------------------------
 If the old save was from an earlier Shin Pokemon version, deactivate all special options and NPC toggles.
-Make sure you are saved outside in Pallet Town on the old save file.
 Make a copy of the old save file.
 This will be your new save file.
 Load the new save with the latest version of Shin Pokemon.
-You may notice you are blocked by invisible walls.
-Regardless if you are or not, use the Softlock Warp (detailed below) at this time.
+You will be automatically warped to Pallet Town.
 Save the game.
 Your save file is now updated.

+**Troubleshooting**
+If you are blocked by invisible walls, use the Softlock Warp (detailed below).
+On the old save, before transferring it over, saving outside in Pallet town can solve certain issues.

 #New Engine Functions